cfrg/draft-irtf-cfrg-bbs-pseudonyms/draft-irtf-cfrg-bbs-per-verifier-linkability.md

 The goal of this document is to provide a way for a Verifier to track the proof presentations that are intended for them, while at the same time not allowing the tracking of the Prover's activities with other Verifiers.
 This is done through the use of a cryptographic pseudonyms.

 A cryptographic pseudonym, or pseudonym for short, as defined by this document, is a value that will be computed from two parts.
-One part is the pseudonym secret value (`nym_secret`) which is known only to the prover and a context value (`context_id`) that must be known by both prover and verifier.
+One part is the pseudonym secret value (`nym_secret`) which is known only to the prover and a context value (`context_id`) that is known by both prover and verifier.
 The pseudonym value is computed in such a way that it is computationally infeasible to link to pseudonyms to the same pseudonym secret, i.e., holder for two different context values.

 ## Pseudonyms Bound to BBS Signatures